Admissibility and field relations: Equivalence by preadmissibility

-We shall now aim to show the converse of Corollary \ref{equivalence_implies.cor} when $\G$ is an $l$-group and $l$ splits completely in $M$.
-First, let us show that in many cases a group $G$ that is $K$-preadmissible is also $M$-preadmissible.
+If $\G$ is an $l$-group and $L/\mQ$ is a $\G$-extension in which $l$ splits completely then the ramification in $L/\mQ$ is tame and all decomposition groups are metacyclic.
+If in addition $\G$ is a non-metacyclic then every rational prime decomposes in $L$ and Corollary \ref{equivalence_implies.cor} applies.
+In particular Corollary \ref{equivalence_implies.cor} implies the second assertion of Theorem \ref{examples_characterization.thm} (the ``converse" part).

+Note that by the Chebotarev density theorem every cyclic subgroup appears as a decomposition group and hence Corollary \ref{equivalence_implies.cor} implies that $S(C,\mH)>1$ holds for every cyclic subgroup $C\leq \G$.

-\begin{prop} Let $l$ be a prime, $\G$ an $l$-group and $M/\mQ$ a $\G$-extension in which $l$ splits completely and every rational prime decomposes.
-Let $K$ be a number field with $\mQ$-normal closure $M$ and $\mH=\Gal(M/K)$.
-Then every $K$-preadmissible group is also $M$-preadmissible. \end{prop}
+We shall now prove the first assertion of Theorem \ref{examples_characterization.thm} (the ``forward" part).
+The following proposition proves a part of this implication: \begin{prop} Let $l$ be a prime and $\G$ an $l$-group.
+Let $L/\mQ$ be a $\G$-extension in which $l$ splits completely and every rational prime decomposes.
+Let $K$ be a subfield of $L$.
+Then every $K$-preadmissible group is also $L$-preadmissible. \end{prop}